 10.2 Directors must at all times act in accordance with legal and statutory requirements and properly discharge all their duties as Directors.

-11.1 The Board may from time to time establish Committees to assist it in carrying out its responsibilities, and adopt Charters setting out matters relevant to the composition, responsibilities and administration of such Committees, and other matters that the Board may consider appropriate.
+11.3 The committee will act in accordance with its Iota Board approved charter.
+The charter is to set out matters relevant to the composition, powers, responsibilities and administration of such committees, and other matters that the Iota Board may consider appropriate.

 12. Relationship with management

-12.1 Management will supply the Board with information in a form, timeframe, and quality that will enable the Board to discharge its duties effectively.
-Directors may request additional information at any time when they consider it appropriate.
+12.1 Directors have a right to sufficient information to enable them to properly discharge their duties.
+Management will supply the Iota Board with information in a form, timeframe, and quality that will enable the Board to discharge its duties effectively.

 13. Access to information